Bird Identifier

 How does the Great White Pelican catch fish?

-How is the Great White Pelican different from the Dalmatian Pelican?
+How can you tell a Great White Pelican from a Dalmatian Pelican?

 Where does the Great White Pelican live?

-Across large lakes, river deltas, and wetlands of sub-Saharan Africa, southeastern Europe, and parts of Asia.
+On large lakes, deltas, and wetlands across sub-Saharan Africa, with additional breeding populations in southeastern Europe and Asia.